AI-Refiner/refiner-python/README.md

 `git clone https://github.com/adaro/AI-Refiner.git`

-Create a `.env` file in the root folder.
-Add your OpenAI API Key, Pinecone API Key and environment name:
+Create a `.env` file either in the root folder or anywhere your python environment has access to when using the `--config-file` option.
+Add your OpenAI API Key, Pinecone API Key and Pinecone environment name, or pass these in as CLI options or module kwargs.

 `PINECONE_API_KEY="API_KEY"`